by Louis Bofferding

-Small box attributed to Fornasetti, Italian, 1960s.
-Faux-malachite porcelain, gold electroplated metal.
+Small box with panel attributed to Fornasetti, Italian, 1960s.
+Faux-malachite-painted porcelain, gold electroplated metal.
 H: 1 1/2″ W: 4″ D: 3″.

 Japanese box in form of a carp, early 19th century.
 Carved gold and silver lacquer on wood, glass eyes, aventurine interior.
 L: 7 1/2″ Provenance: Private collection, Chicago.

 Japanese writing box, circa 1900.
-Wood, lacquer, black lacquer interior.
+Wood, lacquer, black lacquered interior.
 H: 1 1/4″ W: 8 1/4″ D: 6″.

 Japanese scroll box, circa 1850.
-Gold, silver, copper lacquers, aventurine interior, silk cord and tassels.
+Gold, silver, copper lacquers, aventurine interior, silk tasseled cord.
 H: 3 1/4″ W: 15 3/4″ D: 3 3/4″.
 Provenance: M. Nakazawa, Tokyo; Private collection, Minneapolis.